nico-robert/tomato/README.md

-tomato - math::geometry 3D library
+:tomato: tomato - math::geometry 3D library
 ================
 `tomato math::geometry` is an opensource geometry 3D library with basics functions for working in 3D space...
 This [Tcl](https://www.tcl.tk) package is inspired , copied (as best I could) from this great library written in .Net [Math.NET Spatial](https://spatial.mathdotnet.com/#Math-NET-Spatial).